docsifyweb/docsifyweb.github.io/docs/languagehighlighting.md

 # Language highlighting

+> Use Prism to highlight blocks of code in a page.

 Docsify uses [Prism](https://prismjs.com/) to highlight code blocks in your pages.
 Prism supports the following languages by default: Markup, CSS, C-like, JavaScript.

 To highlight the code for these languages, simply specify the programming language correctly.